Suma136/Payment-Gateway-Integration/README.md

 # Payment-Gateway-Integration
-A simple website with payment gateway integration
+Donate For A Change is a simple website with payment gateway integration.
+Technologies Used: HTML, CSS, Javascript.